neha162001/neha162001/README.md

 - 👋 Hi, I’m @neha162001
 - 👀 I’m interested in web developement
-- 🌱 I’m currently learning languages and developemen
+- 🌱 I’m currently learning languages and developement
 - 📫 How to reach me ...

 <!---